 The Red Lion (Closed)

 The Red Lion is one of the most common pub names in England.
 The name of the local pub probably comes from the Duke of Bedford, whose family arms shows a red lion.
 Having entered royal service in about 1506 Sir John Russell served in the army of Henry VIII in France and was knighted for valor in 1522.
-After dissolution of the monasteries he was given ownership of the land around Eye as part of his reward for services to the crown.
+After the dissolution of the monasteries, he was given ownership of the land around Eye as part of his reward for services to the crown.

-In October 1891 The Peterborough Standard reported “Mr. Steels, of the Red Lion, provided his customary harvest supper on Monday.
+In October 1891 The Peterborough Standard reported “Mr Steels, of the Red Lion, provided his customary harvest supper on Monday.
 Over 50 sat down, and a pleasant evening was afterwards spent.”
 Bygone times…

 The Spade and Shovel (Closed)

-The Spade and Shovel is a late 19th century building on the high street.
+The Spade and Shovel is a late 19th-century building on the high street.
 The original pub was thatched but a large fire destroyed this earlier building.
 The Peterborough Standard of October 1891 reported a large fire and total destruction of a public house in the village.
 This was the Spade and Shovel owned by Messrs, Goodwin, brewers of Newark-on-Trent.
-At the time the landlord was Mr. George Reynolds who had been a tenant for just two years.
+At the time the landlord was Mr George Reynolds who had been a tenant for just two years.
 The Peterborough Standard reported that “The building was a very old one, and, like the majority of others in the street was thatched”.
 Mr Reynolds had smelt the burning on a Sunday and after a careful search had decided that something was amiss with the Chimney.
 Smoke was smelt again during the evening but its position could again not be discovered.

 The fire was found to be caused by a wooden beam that ran into the open chimney.
 Just about everything was destroyed, the heat was reported to of been so great the iron bedsteads were “twisted and bent about until they were almost unrecognisable”.
 Mr Reynolds estimated the loss to be around £250, equivalent to £250,000 today.
 The pub was re-built within a few years and reopened for business.